What is AF in photography?

 You need to understand how focus works – manual focus and autofocus.

-Well, except for these times… The 9 times manual focus beats autofocus
+Well, except for these 9 times when manual focus beats autofocus!

 But back to how to use AF in photography properly.
 At first we assume that the camera will just focus for us, we think that’s all there is to it.
 It’s misleading.

 To make the most of your camera’s autofocus abilities, you need to be out of auto mode.
 If you’re not comfortable with aperture priority, shutter priority or manual mode, use program mode.
 It’s like auto mode, but better.